-In collaboration with Agency for Health Care Administration (AHCA), the Baker Act Reporting Center has received statewide data on involuntary civil commitments of the mentally ill or Baker Act examinations since 1997.
-The Baker Act Reporting Center currently has records for over a half million civil commitment examinations.
-The Center produces an annual report for the Agency for Health Care Administration and other reports for the state legislatu
+In collaboration with Agency for Health Care Administration (AHCA), the Baker Act Reporting Center has received statewide data on involuntary civil commitments of the mentally ill and Baker Act examinations since 1997.
+The Baker Act Reporting Center has records for over a half million civil commitment examinations.
+The Center produces annual reports for ACHA and other reports for the state legislature, treatment providers, and researchers.

 CJMHSA Technical Assistance Center

-Florida Criminal Justice Mental Health and Substance Abuse Technical Assistance Center The Florida legislature designated the Louis de la Parte Florida Mental Health Institute (FMHI), as a site for the Criminal Justice, Mental Health, and Substance Abuse Technical Assistance Center.
-The Florida Mental Health Institute is a research and training center within the University of South Florida with a long history of collaborative relationships with s
+The Florida legislature designated the Louis de la Parte Florida Mental Health Institute (FMHI), as a site for the Criminal Justice, Mental Health, and Substance Abuse Technical Assistance Center.
+The Florida Mental Health Institute is a research and training center within the University of South Florida with a long history of collaborative relationships with state and local government.

 Medicaid Drug Therapy Management Program

-Medicaid Drug Therapy Management Program for Behavioral Health.
-In 2005, the Florida Legislature authorized the implementation of the “Medicaid Drug Therapy Management Program for Behavioral Health (MDTMP),” a program whose goal is to work collaboratively with prescribers in the Medicaid program to improve the quality and efficiency of the prescribing of mental health drugs, and to improve the health outcomes of Medicaid beneficiaries with a ment
+In 2005, the Florida Legislature authorized the implementation of the “Medicaid Drug Therapy Management Program for Behavioral Health (MDTMP),” a program whose goal is to work collaboratively with prescribers in the Medicaid program to improve the quality and efficiency of the prescribing of mental health drugs, and to improve the health outcomes of Medicaid beneficiaries with a mental illness.

 National Center on Homelessness Among Veteran

-The National Center on Homelessness Among Veterans at the University of South Florida.
-The primary goal of the The National Center on Homelessness Among Veterans at the University of South Florida is to develop, promote, and enhance policy, clinical care research and education to improve homeless services so that veterans may live as independently and self-sufficiently as possible in a community of their choosing.
+The National Center on Homelessness Among Veterans at the University of South Florida's primary goal is to develop, promote, and enhance policy, clinical care research and education to improve homeless services so that veterans may live as independently and self-sufficiently as possible in a community of their choosing.

 The Policy and Services Research Data Center